-It could be argued that Grant’s trajectory, from Horfield to Hollywood, would not have been possible without, but also performs, what John Urry has coined the “tourist gaze”.
+It could be argued that Grant’s trajectory, from Horfield to Hollywood, would not have been possible without, but also performs, what John Urry has coined the “tourist gaze.”
 Indeed, Bristol has been instrumental in the development of transatlantic travel and globalisation, on which tourism itself is predicated.
 Italian navigator and explorer John Cabot (Giovani Caboto) sailed from Bristol in the Matthew, funded by Bristol merchants, in 1497 and discovered North America.
 Young Archie would have been well aware of this history, as Cabot Tower – a prominent feature of the Bristol skyline – was erected to commemorate the 400th anniversary of Cabot’s expedition in 1897, shortly before his birth.
 Archie’s life, then, was shaped by his relationship to the sea, and Bristol’s role as a port town in the early twentieth century.
 He wrote about frequenting the docks, where he found solace from an unhappy childhood, fantasising about sailing away on one of the tall ships, which still sailed right into the city centre:

 I regularly haunted the Bristol wharves where in those days, schooners and steamships came right up the Avon River into the center (sic) of town; and on weekends, when most of my school friends were playing cricket, I sat alone for hours watching the ships come and go, sailing with them to far places on the tide of my imagination, trying to release myself from the emotional tensions which disarranged my thoughts.

 This extract is heard near Pero’s bridge, named after Pero Jones, an enslaved African who lived in Bristol, within sight of a statue of John Cabot which overlooks the floating harbour, opposite the quay where the statue of slave trader Edward Colston was unceremoniously dumped into the docks in the summer of 2020.
 The River Frome, which used to run right into Bristol’s centre, is now culverted and the expansion of Avonmouth and Portbury Docks at the mouth of the River Avon, together with post-war redevelopment has transformed the working harbour into Bristol’s leisure quarter; cargo ships have been replaced by pleasure boats.
 Multiple layers of Bristol’s naval history and its relationship to the transatlantic slave trade coexist.
 The penultimate stop was the SS Great Britain, where we have photographs of Grant visiting the wreck shortly after it returned to Bristol in the early 1970s.
 Built in 1843 by another iconic Bristolian, Isambard Kingdom Brunel, she was designed as the first great ocean liner between Bristol and New York, demonstrating the longevity of the relationship between the city of his birth and the country of his future citizenship.

-Archie to cross the Atlantic until July 1920 when he emigrated with Bob Pender’s Troupe of Knockabout Boys to New York City, where he worked his way up from Vaudeville to Broadway, and then made his way to Hollywood and reinvented himself as Cary Grant.
+Archie was not to cross the Atlantic until July 1920 when he emigrated with Bob Pender’s Troupe of Knockabout Boys to New York City, where he worked his way up from Vaudeville to Broadway, and then made his way to Hollywood and reinvented himself as Cary Grant.
 Archie’s first voyage on the RMS Olympic – the Titanic’s sister ship and an exact replica – epitomises the height of modernity and the “golden age” of transatlantic travel – with its stratified accommodation.
-As Urry argues, the late-nineteenth and early twentieth century is the period in which “mass tourism has become widespread within much of Europe and North America”.
+As Urry argues, the late-nineteenth and early twentieth century is the period in which “mass tourism has become widespread within much of Europe and North America.”
 Archie and the Penders travelled Second Class, whereas film stars Douglas Fairbanks and Mary Pickford who he met on the voyage, travelled in First.
 Seeing America in the movies propelled him on his transatlantic journey.
 Grant vividly remembers his first glimpse of the New York skyline, arriving at dawn on July 28, 1920: